 The first stage of the product design guideline is “empathize”, which entails a designer immersing themselves in the problem which they aim to solve, in order to gain insight from all angles of the issue.
 In essence, this is the stage that puts the ‘human’ in human interaction, where designers can place themselves in the shoes of those facing the issue.
 It’s also a crucial step to allow designers to cleanse their own biases when facing a problem, and understand it with a ‘clean slate’ mentality.

 This stage builds off the previous, where designers take the knowledge and perspective they’ve collated regarding the issue, and frame a problem statement, which should be human-centered in nature.
 This is also where a designer and their team should be asking “how?” more than anywhere else, as in, how should we approach this issue?
 Or, how should we approach the problem?

-This is very much the pivot point of the design process when product designers would transition from gathering and collating information, to physically carrying out interaction design processes, and everything they encompass.
-This is the stage where product design ideas begin coming together, and concepts, and features begin layering over one another.
+This is very much the pivot point of the product design guideline when product designers would transition from gathering and collating information, to physically carrying out interaction design processes, and everything they encompass.
+This is the stage where product design ideas begin coming together, and concepts and features begin layering over one another.
 Generally a free space for all designers on a project to throw out their ideas, worst or best, to see what sticks, and what doesn’t.

 The prototyping phase is when the product designer, and their team begin creating low-fidelity designs and concepts to see how the product could shape up.
 The solutions dreamt up and prototyped in this phase are all deliberated over, examined, improved, re-implemented, or simply dropped.
 Here, the design team will be intimately familiar with the primary challenges and constraints of solving the design problem and attempt to overcome those hurdles as well.